sbt/sbt-native-packager/_sources/DetailedTopics/linux.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Adding, filtering and altering mappings are always simple methods on a sequence: ``Seq[LinuxPackageMapping]``.
-The basic contstruct for adding looks like this
+The basic construct for adding looks like this

 .. code-block:: scala